march-newsletter-ideas

 Read also: Elevate Your Email Game: 18 Spectacular September Newsletter Ideas

-17. Do a Good Deed for the Planet on Earth Day
+17. Do a good deed for the Planet on Earth Day

 Another heavy hitter of a holiday arrives on March 19th — Earth Day.
 This isn’t really a day about sales but awareness and education.
 Well, it can be about sales, depending on your company’s specialization.
 For example, if you’re a nursery, go for it.

-You might also encourage your customers to donate to a green initiative and offer to match their donations, or perhaps you pledge to be greener.
+You can also encourage your customers to donate to a green initiative and offer to match their donations, or perhaps you can pledge to be greener.
+Another good idea is to hold a giveaway or provide tips for going greener.

 Read also: 18 Amazing April Newsletter Ideas for 2024

-18. Tell a Joke on Let’s Laugh Day
+18. Tell a joke on Let’s Laugh Day

 Laughing feels great, and it releases endorphins.
 You can also bust stress and feel happier by laughing, so share the gift of joy and laughter with your email contacts on Let’s Laugh Day on March 19th.